Prescription or Over the Counter: Follow Directions to Stay Safe

 Discard Them Correctly

 If you have unneeded or expired medications, get rid of them.
 But do it the right way.
-For many drugs, just throwing them in the trash is not a good choice.
+For many drugs, just throwing them in the trash or flushing them down the toilet is not a good choice.
 There are different options for discarding your medicine safely.
 And most areas have local drop off locations.
 The FDA can help you find the best option.

-Sources: Medication Safety Program: Adverse Drug Event Monitoring, leaving site icon Centers for Disease Control and Prevention, 2023; Why You Need to Take Your Medications as Prescribed or Instructed, leaving site icon U.S. Food and Drug Administration (USDA), 2016; Drug Disposal: Take Back Locations, leaving site icon USDA, 2022; OTC Medicines: Know Your Risks and Reduce Them, leaving site icon American Academy of Family Physicians, 2022; Drug and Alcohol Interactions - What to Avoid, leaving site icon Drugs.com, 2022
+Sources: Medication Safety and Your Health, leaving site icon Centers for Disease Control and Prevention, 2024; Drug Disposal: Take Back Locations, leaving site icon U.S. Food and Drug Administration, 2022; OTC Medicines: Know Your Risks and Reduce Them, leaving site icon American Academy of Family Physicians, 2022; Drug and Alcohol Interactions - What to Avoid, leaving site icon Drugs.com, 2024; 5 Medication Safety Tips for Older Adults, leaving site icon U.S. Food and Drug Administration, 2024; 8 reasons patients don’t take their medications, leaving site icon American Medical Association, 2023